Qubit-excitation-based adaptive variational quantum eigensolver: Results

-As seen from Eqs. \eqref{eq:s_q_exc_qo} and \eqref{eq:d_q_exc_qo}, unlike fermionic excitations, qubit excitations act on a fixed number of qubits, and can be implemented by circuits that have a fixed number of $CNOT$s.
-Single qubit excitations can be performed by the circuit in Fig. \ref{fig:s_q_exc}, with a $CNOT$ count of $2$.
-Double qubit excitations can be performed by the circuit in Fig. \ref{fig:d_q_exc_full}, which we introduced in Ref. \cite{eff_circs}, with a $CNOT$ count of $13$.
+As seen from equations \eqref{eq:s_q_exc_qo} and \eqref{eq:d_q_exc_qo}, unlike fermionic excitation evolutions, qubit excitation evolutions act on a fixed number of qubits, and can be implemented by circuits that have a fixed number of $CNOT$s.
+Single qubit excitation evolutions can be performed by the circuit in Fig. \ref{fig:s_q_exc}, with a $CNOT$ count of $2$.
+Double qubit excitation evolutions can be performed by the circuit in Fig. \ref{fig:d_q_exc_full}, which was introduced in Ref. \cite{eff_circs}, with a $CNOT$ count of $13$.

-For larger systems, qubit excitations are increasingly more $CNOT$-efficient compared to fermionic excitations whose $CNOT$ count grows, on average, linearly with $N_{MO}$.
-On the other hand, single and double qubit excitations, as seen from Eqs. \eqref{eq:s_q_exc_qo} and \eqref{eq:d_q_exc_qo}, correspond to combinations of $2$ and $8$, mutually commuting Pauli string exponentials, respectively.
-Hence, by constructing ans\"{a}tze with qubit excitations instead of Pauli string excitations, we decrease the number of variational parameters.
-A further advantage of qubit excitations is that they allow for the local circuit-optimizations of Ref. \cite{eff_circs}, which Pauli string exponentials do not allow for.
+For larger systems, qubit excitation evolutions are increasingly more $CNOT$-efficient compared to fermionic excitation evolutions, whose $CNOT$ count scales as $O(N_{_\mathrm{MO}})$ in the Jordan-Wigner encoding and as $O(\log N_{_\mathrm{MO}})$ in the Bravyi-Kitaev encoding.
+On the other hand, single and double qubit excitation evolutions, as seen from equations \eqref{eq:s_q_exc_qo} and \eqref{eq:d_q_exc_qo}, correspond to combinations of $2$ and $8$, mutually commuting Pauli string exponentials, respectively.
+Hence, by constructing ans\"{a}tze with qubit excitation evolutions instead of Pauli string exponentials, we decrease the number of variational parameters.
+A further advantage of qubit excitation evolutions is that they allow for the local circuit-optimizations of Ref. \cite{eff_circs}, which Pauli string exponentials do not.

-When comparing the IQEB-VQE with the ADAPT-VQE and the qubit-ADAPT-VQE (Sec. \ref{sec:compare}), we assume the use of the qubit-excitation, fermionic-excitation and Pauli-string-exponential circuits as outlined above.
-To our knowledge, these are the most $CNOT$-efficient circuits for these three types of unitary operations.
+When comparing the QEB-ADAPT-VQE with the fermionic-ADAPT-VQE (see Sec. ``Energy convergence''), we assume the use of the qubit- and fermionic-excitation evolutions circuits derived in Ref. \cite{eff_circs}.
+To our knowledge, these are the most $CNOT$-efficient circuits for these two types of unitary operations.
+For the qubit-ADAPT-VQE, we assume that an exponential of a Pauli string of length $l$ is implemented by a standard $CNOT$ staircase construction \cite{vqe_circs, vqe_general, eff_circs}, with a $CNOT$ count of $2(l-1)$.
 Global circuit optimization is beyond the scope of this paper.